 1 x Tricopter bottom frame (1.5mm black G10)

 A Micro USB cable and a computer is needed to make the initial setup of the board.

 You cannot fly your copter without going through the setup process described under the “Preconfigured CleanFlight setup” tab above.

 (Don’t forget the male to male servo connectors to connect your receiver to the board)

 - Dimensions: 130x100x1.5mm (2.5mm @ components, 4.5mm @ USB connector)

 - Weight: 23.9 grams

-Power distribution board (with or without BEC) (Soon to be discontinued)
+Power distribution board (with or without BEC) (Discontinued)

 The frame is covered with 0.2mm thick copper which makes this board capable of distributing well over 100 amps.
 The pads are placed close to the edge of the frame to make it possible to change an arm without taking apart the hole frame.
 The pads are also gold plated and easy to solder.
 Also two pairs of extra pads are available for LED’s and other electronics.